writesmith/is-40a-85228-spring2015/week3pr.md

 get back to the start, or click the Table of Contents button to orient yourself and see how far along you are, or jump back to a specific concept that you need a refresher on or would like to study in more depth.

+Although this is not a complete beginner's tutorial, the material is not too advanced to be relevant and useful.
+In fact, the author makes it clear that he is teaching the fundamentals of CSS, that are used in any website's layout.
+The writing style is informal and relaxed, sprinkled with humor.
+The content is also accessible to non-English speakers, having been translated into a variety of languages.

+A benefit of this step-by-step approach is that, although you can jump off the track and visit any individual topic through the Table of Contents, the step-by-step track will lead you through a logical progression of learning, gradually building on material already covered, so that you can easily and slowly add concepts until you are able to understand and implement sophisticated layout.